bitmark-inc/feral-file-docs/docs/terms-of-service/en.md

 This Agreement represents the entire understanding and agreement between you and Bitmark regarding the subject matter of the same, and supersedes all other previous agreements.

-#### 14. Copyright Dispute Policy
+### 14. Copyright Dispute Policy

 Bitmark has adopted the following general policy toward copyright infringement in accordance with the United States’ Digital Millennium Copyright Act or DMCA (posted at [http://www.copyright.gov/legislation/dmca.pdf](http://www.copyright.gov/legislation/dmca.pdf)).
 The address of Bitmark's Designated Agent to Receive Notification of Claimed Infringement ("Designated Agent'') is listed at the end of this Section.
 It is Bitmark's policy to (1) block access to or remove material that it believes in good faith to be copyrighted material that has been illegally copied and distributed; and (2) remove and discontinue service to repeat offenders.

-<span style="text-decoration:underline;">Procedure for Reporting Copyright Infringements</span>.
-If you believe that material or content residing on or accessible through the Website infringes a copyright, please send a notice of copyright infringement containing the following information to the Designated Agent listed below:
+**Procedure for Reporting Copyright Infringements.** If you believe that material or content residing on or accessible through the Website infringes a copyright, please send a notice of copyright infringement containing the following information to the Designated Agent listed below:

 1. A physical or electronic signature of a person authorized to act on behalf of the owner of the copyright that has been allegedly infringed;
 2. Specific identification of the copyrighted works or materials being infringed;